 As a child I remember loving the little wooden box that it came in – the top slid in and out and it was just so cute.
 Unfortunately, I could never quite get rid of the nasty fishy smell, so the cute box never remained in my possession for long…

-For any of you not familiar with salt cod, it’s simply filets of cod that have been preserved in salt – a remnant preservation technique from the old days.
-I wasn’t sure if I’d ever find it, especially since we don’t have problems like lack of refrigeration these days.
-But then I came across salt cod at a Whole Foods store!
+For any of you not familiar with salt cod, it’s simply filets of cod that have been preserved in salt – a preservation technique from the old days.
+I wasn’t sure if I’d ever find it, but then miraculously found salt cod at a Whole Foods store!
 It still exists!
-And it was in the little wooden boxes that I remember!
+And it was in the little wooden box that I remember!
 I hurriedly grabbed a couple like it was a popular children’s toy at Christmas, and excitedly brought the salt cod home to start planning recipes.

 When you first open up the box and unwrap the cod, you won’t be very impressed with it at all.
-The cod is salted and then dried, so it looks like dried up salty fish!

 What you have to do is soak it in cold water for at least two days, replenishing the water a couple of times a day.
 Otherwise, the cod will be too salty, and not in a good salty way.